 Corpus Luteum Cysts

 Follicle sacs typically dissolve after releasing an egg.
 But if the sac doesn’t dissolve and the opening of the follicle seals, additional fluid can develop inside the sac and this accumulation of fluid causes a corpus luteum cyst.

 Other types of ovarian cysts include:

 - dermoid cysts: sac-like growths on the ovaries that can contain hair, fat, and other tissue

-- cystadenomas: non-cancerous growths that can develop on the outer surface of ovaries
+- cystadenomas: non-cancerous growths that can develop on the outer surface of the ovaries

 - endometriomas: tissues that normally grow inside the uterus can develop outside the uterus and attach to the ovaries, resulting in a cyst

 Some women develop a condition called polycystic ovary syndrome.
-This is when the ovaries contain a large number of small cysts.
-This condition can cause the ovaries to enlarge, and if left untreated, polycystic ovaries can cause infertility problems.
+This condition means the ovaries contain a large number of small cysts.
+It can cause the ovaries to enlarge, and if left untreated, polycystic ovaries can cause infertility.